-He showed us how we came to the condition that we are and how we need to be forgiven, cleansed, and enlightened by Him, whether blatant sinner or seemingly religious.
+She completes the picture by Jesus showing us how we came to the separated condition and how we need to be forgiven, cleansed, and enlightened by Him, whether blatant sinner or seemingly religious.

-Let's mix this up with the water again.
-Recall in the account of the healing of the blind man, Jesus spits and made mud to put on his eyes.
+Water is a relevant part of the story here too.
+Recall in the account of the healing of the blind man that Jesus spits and makes mud to put on his eyes.
 Spitting and making mud from the ground seems like an odd thing to do.
-However, if we look at this through the 'light' of scripture, it makes more sense.
+However, it makes more sense if we look at this through the 'light' of Scripture.

 "The water is a type of the Holy Spirit which flows from Jesus Christ.
 It washes away our Spiritual blindness as the waters of Siloam washed away the natural blindness of this man.
 It washed the clay or carnality from his eyes, and he received both natural and Spiritual sight."6

 So we see the "Light of the World," Drawing adulterous and sinful humankind to come to the "one sent" to be washed and cleansed and to have our sight restored so we can see the "light."
 We all need to be cleansed from our sin, rebellion, and shame.

 The remission of our sins is the only way to be restored.
 The following is a verse about John the Baptist, who would prepare the people's hearts to make a straight path for the savior to regain life and sight.
 Repentance faces us toward "The Light of the World."

 “And you, child, will be called the prophet of the Highest; For you will go before the face of the Lord to prepare His ways, To give knowledge of salvation to His people By the remission of their sins, Through the tender mercy of our God, With which the Dayspring (light rising) from on high has visited us; To give light to those who sit in darkness and the shadow of death, To guide our feet into the way of peace."